Patricia Norris

 Patricia Norris (March 22, 1931 - February 20, 2015) was an American costume designer and production designer.
-She has received various accolades, including an Emmy Award and a Costume Designers Guild Award, in addition to nominations for six Academy Awards.
+She has received various accolades, including a Costume Designers Guild Award and an Emmy Award, in addition to nominations for six Academy Awards.

 Career

 Norris's first credit as costume designer was for The Late Liz (1971).
 She went on to design costumes for several iconic films of the 1970s and 1980s, including Capricorn One (1977), Days of Heaven (1978), Victor/Victoria (1982) and Scarface (1983).
 In 1980, she designed the costumes for The Elephant Man, the first of many collaborations with director David Lynch.
 For her next project with Lynch, Blue Velvet, she received her first credit as production designer, taking responsibility for the entirety of the film's decor, not just the costumes.
 Norris continued to work on all of Lynch's films, up to The Straight Story (1999).
 In later years, Norris collaborated with Plan B Entertainment on The Assassination of Jesse James by the Coward Robert Ford (2007), Killing Them Softly (2012), and 12 Years a Slave (2013).